uploadcare/uploadcare-widget/README.md

 or make use of its standalone components that can be combined with your solutions.

+### UploadClient

+If you need only upload api, you might try [upload-client][github-upload-client] 7.3kB library for uploading files for node and browser.

 ## Localization

 It’s possible that your locale is not available in the widget yet.